 REF Criteria Y Evidence or reference required Validation and justification а Adequate facilities are provided on site for workers and visitors.
 These must include as a minimum: View on site.
-Separate male, female and disabled toilets • Working usable showers AND suitable changing areas Lockers in the changing room Suitable and safe accommodation (where provided).
+Separate male, female and disabled toilets Working usable showers AND suitable changing areas Lockers in the changing room Suitable and safe accommodation (where provided).
 Smoking area (if relevant) b Site facilities are well maintained and clean.
 This must cover as a minimum: View on site.
 Areas around the canteen, offices and skips Site welfare facilities (including toilets and changing areas) Dedicated smoking area. С Private or visually-impacting areas are screened.
 These must include as a minimum: View on site.
 Areas around the canteen, offices and skips, where necessary Toilets Dedicated smoking area. d Clean Personal Protective Equipment (PPE) is available for use by visitors.
 Check company policy and procedure and if it is being implemented on site.

-REF Criteria Y Evidence or reference required Validation and justification е Health and Safety procedures are in place for the following issues:Appropriate training of all staff including non-native Check company policy and procedures and how these are enforced. operatives to understand health and safety (H&amp;S) best practices and information displayed on site Operatives' exposure to the sun Operatives' identification: all operatives to be provided with a photo identification clip card Check first aid book, in particular for minor accidents.
-Check the first aiders list and their qualifications (must be less than 3 years old).
-Reporting of all incidents (minor and serious) and near misses Ensuring that an appropriate number of first aiders and first aid equipment are available for the site.
-Check that each first aider has a box with basic equipment and that they have access to more equipment if necessary, and that they know where to find it.
-Check the work environment plan for guidelines regarding operatives' exposure to the sun. f There is posted material indicating the nearest police station and hospital (with Accident &amp; Emergency facilities) in the following areas as a minimum: Site reception Site canteen Main site office.
+REF Criteria Y Evidence or reference required Validation and justification е Health and Safety procedures are in place for the following issues:Appropriate training of all staff including non-native Check company policy and procedures and how these are enforced. operatives to understand health and safety (H&S) best practices and information displayed on site Operatives' exposure to the sun Operatives' identification: all operatives to be provided with a photo identification clip card Check first aid book, in particular for minor accidents.
+Check the first aiders list and their qualifications (must be loss than 3 years old) Reporting of all incidents (minor and serious) and near misses Ensuring that an appropriate number of first aiders and first aid equipment are available for the site.
+Alents (minor and serious) and bropriate number of first aiders ent are available for the site.
+Check that each first aider has a box with equipment and that have access to more equipment if necess Check that each first aider has a box with basic equipment and that they have access to more equipment if necessary, and that they know where Check the work environment plan for guidelines regarding operatives' exposure to the sun. f There is posted material indicating the nearest police station and hospital (with Accident & Emergency facilities) in the following areas as a minimum: Site reception Site canteen Main site office.
 Spot check managers, operatives, reception staff to check they know this information or at least where they would find it.
 Check induction talk. g An inspection has been carried out by a Health and Safety inspector or equivalent.
 View on site.
 The Assessor determines if the inspector is suitable or not. h Emergency escape routes are well identified and there is a clear emergency evacuation procedure AND drills are carried out regularly.
 View on site.
 Written proof of the fire drill procedure.